y-mitsui/DPGMM/README.md

 ﻿DPGMM
 =============

-C liblary of Variational Inference for the Infinite Gaussian Mixture Model that base haines/DPGMM.
+C liblary of Variational Inference for the Infinite Gaussian Mixture Model of haines/DPGMM base.

 ## Features
 * Improve parformance